satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 	verbose=2
 )

-# this time we have the parameter "validation_data" to specify the test data for the model.
+# this time we have the parameter "validation_data" to specify the validation data for the model.

 # alternatively, we can also do this: